Global-Health-Engineering/group-safety/02-chemical-safety/chemicals/METHANOL_67-56-1.md

 - [NOAA's](https://cameochemicals.noaa.gov/chemical/3874) description: colourless fairly volatile liquid with a faintly sweet pungent odour, vapours slightly heavier than air may travel some distance to a source of ignition and flash back, accumulation of vapours may explode if ignited.

 ## NFPA 704 (fire diamond)
 - **Health (blue): 1** - exposure would cause irritation with only minor residual injury.
 - **Flammability (red): 3** - it can be ignited under almost all ambient temperature conditions.
 Its flash point is 11-12 °C. It's autoignition temperature is between 385 and 470 °C.
 - **Instability–reactivity (yellow): 0** - normally stable, even under fire exposure conditions, and is not reactive with water.
 - **Special notice (white): -**

-## Hazard Statements
+## Hazard statements
 | Code | Phrase                                         |
 | ---- | ---------------------------------------------- |
 | H225 | highly flammable liquid and vapour             |